contensis/contensis.github.io/js-src/model/paged-list.md

+@TODO: Copy from http when signed off and use fotnet paging example

 # Paged list

 A paged list is a structure that is used to describe paging details for listing and search results.